syncfusion-content/winui-docs/winui/Linear-Gauge/animation.md

 ---
 layout: post
 title: Syncfusion WinUI Gauge Animation
-description: This article describes how to add and customizes the appearence gauge annotation of linear gauge control in WinUI platform
+description: This article describes how to add and customize the appearance of gauge annotation of LinearGauge control in WinUI platform
 platform: WinUI
 control: SfLinearGauge
 documentation: ug